OWASP/owasp-summit-2017/Outcomes/Education/AppSec-BSc-Masters-Curriculum-Design.md

 ### Outcomes

-This Working Session will deliver the following documents:
+This Working Session will deliver the following documents

-- a core set of learning objectives for BSC/MSc level Application Security curricula
+- A core set of learning objectives for BSC/MSc level Application Security curricula
-- a strategy for the OWASP community to support AppSec curricula
+- A strategy for the OWASP community to support AppSec curricula

 ### Synopsis and Takeaways